 768: “identical properties”.
 You mean identical distributions of phenotypic and fitness effects.
 Another important property is their initial frequency, which you here set at 0.1.

-We have changed the text to specify that mutations in the SGV have effect sizes that are the same as mutations arising de novo.
+We have changed the text to specify that, in this case, mutations in the SGV have effect sizes that are the same as mutations arising de novo.

 References cited: